MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-oath-tokens.md

 ### Improvements in the preview refresh

 This hardware OATH token preview refresh improves flexibility and security for organizations by removing Global Administrator requirements.
-Organizations can delegate token creation, assignment, and activation to Privileged Authentication Authentication Policy Administrator.
+Organizations can delegate token creation, assignment, and activation to Privileged Authentication Administrators or Authentication Policy Administrators.

 End users can also self-assign and activate tokens from their [Security info](https://mysignins.microsoft.com/security-info) page.
 For more information, see [User self-assignment and activation](#user-self-assignment-and-activation).